Garrett questions price tag of new fire engine

-The vehicle under consideration is equipped with a higher level upgrade with rear steering and 100-foot ladder.
+The vehicle under consideration would be equipped with rear steering and a 100-foot aerial ladder.
 It is the only model that fits the specs provided by the department and would take about 40 months to build, according to Assistant Fire Chief Doug Castator.
 The department is working to replace a 1972 American LaFrance fire truck currently in use.

-When Fire Chief Chad Werkheiser asked the council regarding a funding application for the purchase Tuesday, council members and the city’s financial consultant Greg Guerrettaz agreed that the cost needs to be revisited.
+When Fire Chief Chad Werkheiser asked the council regarding a funding application for the purchase, council members and the city’s financial consultant Greg Guerrettaz agreed that the cost needs to be revisited.

 “At $2.4 million, we need to go back and look at the numbers and affordability issue,” Guerrettaz said, who was attending the meeting virtually regarding another matter.